Build your career with our industry-related courses. call us now at +65 9730 4250

 Business Valuation

 Last but not least, at least one business valuation course is highly recommended for all finance professionals, even those not working directly on valuations.
-Knowing how to value a business can be very useful across a wide range of departments, such as accounting (impairment testing), investor relations (dealing with equity research analysts), corporate development (acquiring other companies), and operations (understanding the impact of operational decisions on a company.
+Knowing how to value a business can be very useful across a wide range of departments, such as accounting (impairment testing), investor relations (dealing with equity research analysts), corporate development (acquiring other companies), and operations (understanding the impact of operational decisions on a company).
+Enrolling in the best business valuation course in Singapore can equip professionals with both foundational and advanced company valuation techniques Singapore professionals need to make informed financial decisions.

 Financial Analysis